Take a Word.... Heart: Etymology, Definition, Idioms, Short Story and Poem and Incidentals

 Joe accepted her apology whole-heartedly and they became friends, both having learnt their lessons, heart and soul.

-Hearts & Minds - a Poem
+Hearts and Minds - a Poem

 bless his heart,